Biodiversity Challenge

 _DSC_1801_Snapseed

 This is not something that can be undone, the soil has changed and with it the vegetation.
-Anyone walking through the fynbos section of Lower Tokai will be aware of vast tracts of Mediterranean grasses – the natural spinoff of soil that has seen – and continues to see – nutritional improvement.
+Anyone walking through the fynbos section of Lower Tokai will be aware of increasing tracts of Mediterranean grasses – the natural spinoff of soil that has seen – and continues to see – nutritional improvement.
 What was once a heathland is increasingly becoming grassland.

 For more information read Botany 101 – Understanding the ecological drivers of Cape Flats Sandplain Fynbos of Lower Tokai by Professor Eugene Moll